Tropical Storm Ophelia moves inland over North Carolina as coastal areas lashed with wind and rain

 ANNAPOLIS, Md.
 (AP) — Tropical Storm Ophelia swirled across North Carolina after making landfall near Emerald Isle early Saturday, lashing eastern parts of the state with rain, damaging winds and dangerous surges of water.

-The storm came ashore with near-hurricane-strength winds of 70 mph (110 kph) at around 6:15 a.m. and was expected to weaken as it turns north Saturday and then shifts northeast on Sunday, the U.S. National Hurricane Center said.
+The storm came ashore with near-hurricane-strength winds of 70 mph (110 kph) at around 6:15 a.m. and was expected to weaken it turns north Saturday and then shifts northeast on Sunday, the U.S. National Hurricane Center said.
+Tens of thousands of homes and businesses were left without power across several eastern counties as of Saturday morning, according to poweroutage.us, which tracks utility reports.

 Life-threatening flooding was forecast for parts of eastern North Carolina and southeastern Virginia.
-The storm promised a weekend of windy conditions and heavy rain up to 7 inches (18 centimeters) in parts of the two states, as well as 2 to 4 inches (5 to 10 centimeters) in the rest of the mid-Atlantic region through Sunday.
+Moving at about 13 mph (21 kph), the storm promised a weekend of windy conditions and heavy rain up to 7 inches (18 centimeters) in parts of the two states, as well as 2 to 4 inches (5 to 10 centimeters) in the rest of the mid-Atlantic region through Sunday.

 A storm surge warning, indicating danger from rising ocean water pushed inland by Ophelia, was in effect from Bogue Inlet, North Carolina, to Chincoteague, Virginia.
 Surges between 4 and 6 feet (1.2 and 1.8 meters) were forecast in some areas.
 A tropical storm warning was issued from Cape Fear, North Carolina, to Fenwick Island, Delaware.